geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 Open the buffer class and then process it.

 ##### **Geohot or Chenyu** [[00:23:21](https://www.youtube.com/watch?v=nNXwJ320Dww&t=1401)]
-Yeah, the problem with doing it in global counters is kind of like, OK, now we have some dictionary in global counters of the device names and of the .
+Yeah, the problem with doing it in global counters is kind of like, OK, now we have some dictionary in global counters of the device names and of the.
 One concrete issue I had was I was testing training birds on a red box, and the total mem was 148 gig.

 ##### **Geohot or Chenyu** [[00:23:42](https://www.youtube.com/watch?v=nNXwJ320Dww&t=1422)]